 Luxury tour operator White Desert prides itself on being the only company in the world to fly into the Antarctic interior via private jet.
 Set up by a group of explorers who traversed the continent on foot in 2006, the company offers three different Antarctic itineraries.
 All of them depart from Cape Town and touch down approximately five hours later inside the Antarctic Circle.
 Most visit White Desert's own luxury Whichaway Camp, which is entirely carbon-neutral.
 It is a masterpiece of old-world luxury inspired by early Victorian explorers and includes six spacious sleeping pods, a lounge and dining room and a kitchen staffed by an award-winning chef.

-This eight-day itinerary takes you from Cape Town to White Desert's Whichaway Camp.
+- Emperors & South Pole - This eight-day itinerary takes you from Cape Town to White Desert's Whichaway Camp.
 From here, you'll embark on daily activities ranging from ice tunnel treks to scientific research base visits.
-You can learn survival skills like abseiling and rock climbing; or you can simply relax and absorb the breathtaking beauty of your surroundings.
+You can learn survival skills like abseiling and rock climbing, or you can simply relax and absorb the breathtaking beauty of your surroundings.
 Highlights include a two-hour flight to the emperor penguin colony at Atka Bay (where penguins are so unused to human contact that they allow visitors to come within a few feet); and a flight to the lowest place on Earth, the South Pole.

-Geared towards those with limited time and an infinite budget, the Greatest Day itinerary lets you experience the wonder and remoteness of the Antarctic interior in just one day.
+- Greatest Day - Geared towards those with limited time and an infinite budget, the Greatest Day itinerary lets you experience the wonder and remoteness of the Antarctic interior in just one day.
 You can book a single seat, or charter the company's Gulfstream jet and invite up to 11 guests.
-Either way, you'll fly from Cape Town to Wolf's Fang peak, and from there hike to the top of Nunatak mountain for unrivalled views of the surrounding landscape.
+Either way, you'll fly from Cape Town to Wolf's Fang peak, and from there hike to the top of Nunatak mountain for unrivaled views of the surrounding landscape.
 The hike is followed by a Champagne picnic; and on your flight home, you'll enjoy evening drinks chilled with 10,000-year-old Antarctic ice.

 Although no Antarctic cruises currently operate from South Africa, it is possible to combine your polar adventure with a visit to beautiful Cape Town.
 Several cruise companies offer trans-oceanic itineraries that depart from Ushuaia and travel to Cape Town via Antarctica.
 One of these companies is Silversea, whose Ushuaia - Cape Town itinerary lasts for 21 days and includes stops at the Falkland Islands and South Georgia.
 You'll also visit the remote islands of Tristan da Cunha, Gough Island (home to one of the largest seabird colonies in the world) and Nightingale Island.

 Traveling by sea offers the opportunity to experience the Antarctic in the same way that the explorers of old would have done.
 It also creates better opportunities for whale-watching and pelagic birding; however, those that suffer from seasickness should be aware that the Southern Ocean has a reputation for being very rough.
-It is undeniably the most affordable option, with fares for Silversea's 2019 cruise starting from $12,600 per person.
+It is undeniably the most affordable option.